zonneplan/KiBot/README.md

         - `dnf_filter`: [string|list(string)=''] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
         - `drill_marks`: [string='full'] what to use to indicate the drill places, can be none, small or full (for real scale).
+        - `edge_cut_extension`: [string=''] Used to configure the edge cuts layer extension for Protel mode.
         - `exclude_edge_layer`: [boolean=true] Do not include the PCB edge layer.
         - `exclude_pads_from_silkscreen`: [boolean=false] Do not plot the component pads in the silk screen (KiCad 5.x only).
         - `force_plot_invisible_refs_vals`: [boolean=false] Include references and values even when they are marked as invisible.
+        - `inner_extension_pattern`: [string=''] Used to change the Protel style extensions for inner layers.
+                                     The replacement pattern can contain %n for the inner layer number and %N for the layer number.
+                                     Example '.g%n'.
         - `metric_units`: [boolean=false] Use mm instead of inches.
         - `output`: [string='%f-%i%v.%x'] Output file name, the default KiCad name if empty.
 Affected by global options.
         - `plot_footprint_refs`: [boolean=true] Include the footprint references.